-The deliverable associated to a Problem resolution, is a correction made available in a Patch or a future version of the SBS Offering according to the priority of the Problem.
+The deliverable associated to a Problem resolution, is a correction made available in a Patch, a Service-Pack/Fix-Pack or a future version of the SBS Offering according to the priority of the Problem.

 3.3.2.
 Problem priority assessment